miniature meat turnovers

 -

-5If you are making these for later, place each turnover on a cookie sheet (get as many as you can on each sheet) - then place the cookie sheet in the freezer for about 10 minutes, until the turnovers are hardened slightly) - then you can just place them in a plastic bag and freeze.
-When cooking the frozen turnovers, let them defrost slightly and cook them for about 5 minutes additional.
+Step 5If you are preparing these in advance, place each turnover on a cookie sheet (get as many as you can on each sheet) and place the cookie sheet in the freezer for about 10 minutes, until the turnovers are hardened slightly.
+Transfer the frozen turnovers to a plastic ziptop bag and return them to the freezer.
+When ready to cook, let them defrost slightly and add about 5 minutes additional baking time.
 Keep watching the bottoms so they don't burn.